cseseniordesign/know-your-well/README.md

 ![Database ER Diagram](DocumentationImages/KYW-DatabaseRelationships.jpg "Database ER Diagram") *ER Diagram was up to date before April update.
 The only major adjustment was making the relationship between the field, and lab tables 1-1.*

 The database that the PWA connects to is a SQL Database hosted on the sponsor's Azure account.
-It has a series of tables that correspond to user associated information, and tables associated with each of the three contexts that the app is used in (class room/home for well info, remote site for well, and classroom for the class lab.)
-The sponsor also included a Nebraska Water Center lab table which is for an anctipated expansion of the app to be used to enter data that comes from their experiments.
+It has a series of tables that correspond to user-associated information and tables associated with each of the three contexts where the app is used (classroom/home for well info, remote site for well, and classroom for the class lab.)
+The sponsor also included a Nebraska Water Center lab table which is for an anticipated expansion of the app to be used to enter data that will come from their experiments.

 ### Node Backend
 *More in-depth information can be found in Backend.md*